Tuesday, October 18, 2011

 October 12th, 6:30 am:

-While we were still half asleep, Julia (Dr. Johansson) arrives.
+While we were still half asleep, my doctor arrives.
 I had still not yet dilated to a one and she told me she was going to break my water.
 What?!
 I couldn't believe it, finally some progress!
 Five seconds later, she was all done.
 Vaughn was still trying to wake up, "Wait, did she just break your water?".
 It all happened so fast.
 "Yes, she did", I told him.

 It's a crazy, weird feeling to have your water broken, especially afterward.
 I wanted to get up and get ready for the day and as soon as I did that, well let's just say I could not believe how much water there really is in there!
 Wow!